tkubica12/kubernetes-demo/docs/istio.md

 As you can see you now get response even if your first request causes container to crash.
 This demonstrates retry functionality in Istio.

 ## Copy traffic
 Sometimes it might be useful to get copy of traffic for troubleshooting for example to copy production API requests to beta service.
+We will deploy sniffer, which is simple image that runs tcpdump on port 80 and use Istio VirtualService to copy traffic between client and retry-service to sniffer.

 ```
-kubectl create -f <(istioctl kube-inject -i istio-system -f sniffer.yaml)
+kubectl apply -f sniffer.yaml
 kubectl apply -f copyVirtualService.yaml

 export clientPod=$(kubectl get pods -l app=client -o jsonpath="{.items[0].metadata.name}")
 kubectl exec $clientPod -c client -- bash -c 'for x in {0..20}; do curl -s retry-service?failRate=1; done'
 export snifferPod=$(kubectl get pods -l app=sniffer -o jsonpath="{.items[0].metadata.name}")
-kubectl logs $snifferPod
+kubectl logs $snifferPod -c sniffer
 ```

 ## Canary deployments